vivek-vishwanath/xv6/README.md

 despite this simple interface, these funcitions actually have tricky implementations, particularly when attempting to safely avoid memory leaks.

+**Important: Lab3's thread library has some rather tricky behavior related to deallocating its stack.
+We provide you with a small assembly segment which calls "free" of the stack of currently running thread, then calls exit safely.
+You may use this code in your project.
+(To use `free_stack_and_exit`, include the header "free_stack_and_exit.h".
+The source code for it can be found in `user/asm/free_stack_and_exit.S`)**

 #### Nits

 - All threads within a thread group share all shared resources.